 Redesigning an iconic shoe like the Salomon Speedcross must have been tougher than the trails it tames, but what has emerged is something special.
-Written by Damien Whinnery.
+Written by Damien Whinnery at Wiggle.

 Over a million pairs of Speedcross are bought each year by intrepid hill climbers, fell runners, adventures, and off-piste runners.
 But as shoe technology evolves, Speedcross has had to keep up.

 The flagship Salomon shoe has always been lauded for its stupefying grip, but version 5 has found yet more ways to enhance its star feature.

 Larger, more aggressive lugs have been spaced more widely, with an updated geometry for better push-off and braking.

 “You can see that it will be agile and bite the ground because of the lugs.
 It’s like a motocross tire, with no compromise,” said Salomon’s Global Footwear Design & Innovation Sport Science Director Philippe Besnard in a recent interview.